Table of Contents

 Conclusion: The Growing Role of Red Light Therapy in Chalazion Treatment

-Why are More People Turning to Red Light Therapy for Chalazion?
+Why More People Are Turning to Red Light Therapy for Chalazion

 What are the Dangers of Red Light Therapy?